 There is more to the Philippines than meets the eye.
-Dubbed as the Pearl of the Orient, the Philippines is a country rich in cultural history.
+Known as « the Pearl of the Orient », the Philippines is a country rich in cultural history.
 This is why it is not a surprise that tourists flock to visit the country each year.
 Perhaps you wish to visit the country soon.
 If that’s the case, it only makes sense for you to learn Filipino, the national language of the Philippines.

 But what about Tagalog?
 I thought it’s the language spoken in the country?

 Tagalog is the language spoken in Luzon, the largest island in the country located in the north.
 While Filipino is considered the national language of the Philippines, there are over a hundred other dialects spoken throughout the archipelago.
 In Luzon, much of the population speaks Tagalog, which is what the Filipino language is based on.
 This begs the question: Is learning the Filipino language worth it?